 Ultimatums Are Not the Answer

 If you’ve ever watched that reality TV show “Intervention”, you’ve seen families come together and give family members ultimatums regarding their addiction habit.
 Those are extreme situations in which someone may likely kill themselves due to their addiction.
 In marriage, you are your spouses closest supporter and cheerleader.
 The one thing a depressed, burnt out, possible PTSD sufferer needs is to know their spouse is on their team.
 An ultimatum looks like an impassable mountain.
 If you feel like you are at an ultimatum point, find ways to lift yourself up.
 Build up your support network to get through this difficult time.
 When a spouse is depressed, they aren’t able to be there for you.
 A safe (same-sex) friendship can truly keep your strong and healthy to be there for your spouse in this season.
-If you are a wife in the midst of this season, you may need a listening ear in the Fire Wife Sisterhood.

 Latest posts by Lori Mercer (see all)